ARM-software/psa-api/doc/crypto-driver/psa-driver-interface.rst

 In addition to the properties described here, any JSON object may have a property called ``"_comment"`` of type string, which will be ignored.

-PSA Cryptography core implementations may support additional properties.
+Crypto API core implementations may support additional properties.
 Such properties must use names consisting of the implementation's name, a slash, and additional characters.
 For example, the Yoyodyne implementation may use property names such as ``"yoyodyne/foo"`` and ``"yoyodyne/widgets/girth"``.

 .. _driver-description-list:

 Driver description list
 ^^^^^^^^^^^^^^^^^^^^^^^

-PSA Cryptography core implementations should support multiple drivers.
+Crypto API core implementations should support multiple drivers.
 The driver description files are passed to the implementation as an ordered list in an unspecified manner.
 This may be, for example, a list of file names passed on a command line, or a JSON list whose elements are individual driver descriptions.

 .. _driver-description-top-level-element: